-Shop for laptops at Best Buy today and you will find the market inundated with laptops with 1920*1080 i.e. Full-HD/FHD/1080p resolution displays, from 11.6-inch basic models to 17.3-inch gaming machines.
+Shop for laptops at Best Buy today and you will find the market inundated with laptops with 1920*1080 i.e. Full-HD/FHD/1080p screen resolution displays, from 11.6-inch basic models all the way up to 17.3-inch gaming machines.
+On the internet, there are countless examples of a fine laptop roasted by users simply because its screen resolution is lower than 1080p.

 The 1080p resolution is great for entertainment, e.g. watching a YouTube video full screen, because it is the standard format in which multimedia content is produced nowadays.
 If the screen resolution is smaller than 1080p, it cannot accurately display 1080p content.
 So I understand why 1080p resolution is chosen for multimedia-oriented laptops regardless of screen size.